stuycs-gh-classrooms/nxtm-p01-pd10-tokyo-public-safety-special-division-4/README.md

 How will you be using arrays in this project?

 1D Array:
-- YOUR ANSER HERE
+- Contain the block class/block grid.

 2D Array:
-- YOUR ANSWER HERE
+- Contain the block class/block grid.

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- Left Arrow > move paddle left
+- Right Arrow > move paddle right
+- Space > launch projectile

 Mouse Control:
-- Mouse movement:
+- Mouse movement: (?)
-- Mouse pressed:
+- Mouse pressed: launch projectile

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+BLOCK
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS
   - LIST METHODS HERE

-CLASS NAME1
+PROJECTILE
 - Instance variables:
   - LIST INSTANCE VARS HERE
+- METHODS
+  - LIST METHODS HERE

+PADDLE
+- Instance variables:
+  - LIST INSTANCES VARS HERE
 - METHODS
   - LIST METHODS HERE